Moving to Breckendridge: 7 Things to Love About The Breck Life

 - Main Street Trolley

-As one of the most utilized forms of public transportation, Breck Free Ride is a collaborative transit service whose purpose is to provide free transportation within the Breckenridge city limits.
-Breck Free Ride will give passengers rides anywhere downtown, to and from appointments, work (as long as it's within the city limits), and the local ski resorts.
+As one of the most utilized forms of public transportation, Breck Free Ride is a collaborative transit service whose purpose is to provide free transportation within the Breckenridge community limits.
+Breck Free Ride will give passengers rides anywhere downtown, to and from appointments, work (as long as it's within the town limits), and the local ski resorts.
 Summit Stage, the main public transportation hub, provides transportation within Breckenridge as well as surrounding towns in Summit County, retail centers, public lands, lodging, and medical centers.
 For a fun, more touristy option, the Main Street Trolley offers rides in Downtown Breckenridge.

 Breckenridge has several options for educational needs for both public and private schools.
 Students living in Breckenridge are part of Summit School District No. 1, along with the nearby town of Dillon, the town of Frisco, and the Silverthorne community.
 Within Breckenridge, there are 11 preschools and two elementary schools.
 Students in primary or secondary school have the option of attending Summit Middle School & Summit High School or Snowy Peaks Jr & Sr High School.